rsommerfeld/trocr/README.md

 In general, it should be easy to adapt the code for other input formats or use cases.

-- Batch size, train epoch count, logging, world len: `src/configs/constants.py`
+- Learning Rate, Batch size, Train Epoch Count, Logging, Word Len: `src/configs/constants.py`
-- Input Paths, model checkpoint path: `src/configs/paths.py`
+- Input Paths, Model Checkpoint Path: `src/configs/paths.py`
 - Different label format: `src/dataset.py : load_filepaths_and_labels`

-The word len constant is a very important one.
+The word len constant is very important.
 To facilitate batch training, all labels need to be padded to the same length.
 Some experiments might be needed here.
 For us, padding to 8 worked well.

 If you want to change specifics of the model, you can supply a TrOCRConfig object to the transformers interface.